eliasdejong/viperlith/docs/ARCHITECTURE.md

 > Now I have te rebuild my entire page on every tiny change?
 Are you out of your mind?
 Do you know what that costs me?
 Cloud credits don't grow on trees you know?

-Datastar was born out of a desire for performance, by someone who was not traditionally a web developer but was forced into web development out of disgust for the ecosystem.
+Datastar was born out of a desire for performance, by someone who was not traditionally a web developer but was forced into web development partially out of disgust for the ecosystem.
 Therefore, the performance question is answered as follows: If your server is too slow to render a view for every update, then your architecture is wrong.
 There is nothing fundamentally preventing you from building a system that produces a template in a reasonable amount of time.
 Unfortunately, the industry has been cargo-culted into buy-in for complex solutions that "scale", usually by layering more services and gluing them together for the sake of being "distributed", also known as "resume-driven-development" (RDD).
 Postgres here, Redis there.
 Reverse proxy of course.
 And an Elastic instance just in case.
 As an example, here is the ["References architecture" for Worpress on AWS](https://docs.aws.amazon.com/whitepapers/latest/best-practices-wordpress/reference-architecture.html).
 Wordpress mind you, a static site CMS.
 Each service adds more latency, more overhead and more headaches.
 To be completely truthful, 97% of CRUD apps can run on a Linux box running a binary with SQLite.
 The "Just use Postgres" meme should really be "Just use SQLite".

 **Coming up: How CQRS combined with SQLite on local NVMe supercharges your database performance to new heights**

 To understand Datastar's approach, the [Tao of Datastar](https://data-star.dev/guide/the_tao_of_datastar) is a great starting point.
 Whatever your current interpretation is of Datastar, you might need to re-calibrate your intuition about database performance.
 For starters: [SQLite can reach over a million inserts per second](https://andersmurphy.com/2026/06/05/the-perils-of-uuid-primary-keys-in-sqlite.html).
-The primary techniques employed are fast local NVMe storage (directly slotted in the motherboard, no SAN networked storage that every cloud vendor sells you), batching transactions and *having only a single writer* (more on that later).
+The primary techniques employed are fast local NVMe storage (directly slotted in the motherboard, no SAN networked storage that every cloud vendor sells you), batching transactions and **having only a single writer** (more on that later).

 Full-page rebuilds are faster than you think, provided your database and web server architecture are also fast, which they should be.
 Keep reading to learn more.

 ## The Magic Sauce: Idiomorph
 We will address performance on the server side, but let's address the client first.
 The server will send the entire page as HTML in a response.
 Yes, **the entire page**.
 So what?
 It's just a string.
-If you are scared of full page rebuilds, then close this page and go back to using React.
+If you are scared of doing this, then close this page and go back to using React.

 Oh you're still here?
 So as I was saying, [Idiomorph](https://github.com/bigskysoftware/idiomorph) is a sophisticated DOM-morphing algorithm and Datastar uses its own adapted implementation.
 This algorithm takes any fragment of HTML and *morphs* it into the local DOM, replacing or inserting content on the page.
 It is possible to target individual elements, or morph the entire page at once.